ironbar/arc25/docs/modeling/Iteration_22_ttt_BARC.md

 https://wandb.ai/guillermobarbadillo/2025-08-27-training-steps

-TODO: Training for longer is giving better results at least in training metrics
+Training for longer is giving better results at least in training metrics.
+This result suggest that I'm using a too big dataset for this experiment (I used around 480 predictions from each task).

 ### The right metrics